francistinao/ts-performance-analyzer/README.md

 - Total types found
 - Time taken for type-checking
 - Performance improvement suggestions

-WORK IN PROGRESS
-- Analyze the performance of a specific function (Compute its Time and Space complexity)
+- Performance of a specific function in a file (Total Execution Time and Its Memory Occupation)

 ## Project Structure